How to Monitor Microsoft IIS with OpenTelemetry

 56 - googlecloud

-The following notes apply for Google Cloud:
+The following notes apply to Google Cloud:

 - The interval for fetching metrics is 60 seconds by default.